majjozef/mars5/README.md

 The data should be organized into two Excel files, e.g.:

-- *pts.xlsx*: NEED TO ADD GENERAL DESCRIPTION
+- *pts.xlsx*: descriptive patients database
-- *rx.xlsx*: NEED TO ADD GENERAL DESCRIPTIONS
+- *rx.xlsx*: dimethyl fumarate dispenses

 The file *pts.xlsx* should contain the following column names: